aasensio/ALMA-Zeeman/README.md

     - numpy
     - matplotlib
     - configparser

+The code has been tested in Python 3.4+, but I don't discard it can work in Python 2.7+.

 ## Configuration file
 All the configuration is controlled from a configuration file that is human-readable.